Where can I find instructions and templates for submitting proposals?

 What are the JGI’s sample material requirements?

-Sample requirements can be found here.
+Sample requirements for sequencing projects can be found here.
 The quality of the starting material is one of the greatest predictors of a successful sequencing project.

 Who can I contact about the CSP?